briankoser/sfc-listeners-guide/episodes/0145-star-wars-every-year-and-other-news.md

   - Matt

 notable_moments:
+odd_opening: Both do a voice during the opening.

 last_listen: 2018-11-21
 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-# Opening
-Both do a voice during the opening.

 Ben calls Koby "the Jar Jar Binks of The Sci-Fi Christian".

 Matt says he probably won't have Koby on any more episodes with Ben.